DekinderDries/SelfEvalRestApi/Readme.md

 The functional requirements are written down as stories.

 **Story 1: Create a customer account**
-As an unregistered user I want to create a customer account so I can become recognized within the system.
+As an unregistered customer I want to create a customer account so I can become recognized within the system.
 * Upon creation of a customer, the following data should be provided:
 * o First name
 * o Last name